Icinga/icinga2/doc/13-addons.md

 Install the package `nano-icinga2` with your distribution's package manager.

-**Note:** On Debian, Ubuntu and Raspbian, the syntax files are installed with the `icinga2-common` package already.
+**Note:** On Debian, Ubuntu, Raspbian and Raspberry Pi OS, the syntax files are installed with the `icinga2-common` package already.

 Copy the `/etc/nanorc` sample file to your home directory.